yoyogruber/Memory-Game/README.md

 ## Instructions

-The starter project from Udacity had some HTML and CSS styling to display a static version of the Memory Game project.

-I did some changes to the styling.

 To start the game click on the first card.

 Match the memory cards.

+Remark: I did some changes to the styling and I am using animate.css

 ## Feedback / Contributing
 Feedback is welcome - how did you solve the Quiz?